Irish tax adviser wins landmark Australian backpacker tax case

 Irish travellers not among those who can reclaim tax paid on working holidays

-Irish tax advisory group Taxback. com has scored a landmark victory in Austalia against the country’s so-called “backpacker tax” – but Irish travellers will not benefit, for now.
+Irish tax advisory group Taxback. com has scored a landmark victory in Australia against the country’s so-called “backpacker tax” – but Irish travellers will not benefit, for now.

 The federal court in Brisbane ruled on Wednesday that the controversial tax could not lawfully be applied to citizens of eight countries – the UK, the US, Germany, Finland, Chile, Japan, Norway and Turkey – as it violated double taxation agreements Australia has with these specific countries.